USBE Logo MIDAS Logo

 Ethnic Studies (Ethnic studies in core standards and curriculum should be a narrowly tailored incorporation of age-appropriate opportunities that naturally arise through education without pretextual effort in courses, programs, or activities where ethnic studies is not a primary focus.
 The material should incorporate a curriculum of people and cultures that reflect the state’s various demographics without commentary that seeks to violate the neutrality standard established in codes: 53B-1-118, 53G-2-103, 53G-2-104, 53G-2-105, 67-27-107, Instructional materials should integrate opportunities for students to investigate global cultural products (e.g., tools, music, art), practices (e.g., social interactions, communication styles, traditions), and perspectives (e.g., values, beliefs, attitudes) in a manner that directly aligns with established intercultural standards, specifically CPP (Cultural Products and Practices), CP (Cultural Perspectives), and CIA (Culture in Comparison and Interconnection).
 The materials should actively foster the development of intercultural competence by encouraging students to move beyond their own cultural frame of reference and engage with diverse worldviews.
 Furthermore, the instructional resources must explicitly demonstrate respect for the richness and complexity of diverse cultures, ensuring that this respect is evident in both content and pedagogical approaches.
 This demonstration of respect should also align with Utah's demographic representation, reflecting the diverse cultural backgrounds of students within the state and promoting inclusivity in the learning environment.
 The instructional materials reflect a global perspective by incorporating some attention to the diverse cultures represented in the target language.
 This includes explicit references and opportunities for students to engage in cultural comparisons between their own culture(s) and those associated with the language they are learning.
 The material has limited themes of social and cultural histories within the United States and globally.
 The material provides limited examples of inclusive or cultural real-life experiences and does not include diverse characters.
 The material does not meet the requirements within the ethnic studies core standards and curriculum requirements.
 (53E-4-204.1).

 The material provides visual opportunities for students to see a variety of cultural representations and provides an insight into different cultures and opportunities for students to learn about them.
-Some concerns were raised with the authenticity of visuals.

 Shared Values and Character Traits This section of the rubric emphasizes the integration of intercultural competence within world language instruction.
 It mandates the inclusion of realistic intercultural scenarios designed to encourage students to engage in comparative cultural analysis.
 Through these scenarios, students not only identify similarities and differences between their own culture and the target culture(s) but also critically reflect upon fundamental character values such as respect, empathy, and the principles of global citizenship.
 The materials should actively foster meaningful interaction by showcasing and promoting culturally appropriate communication strategies and behaviors.
 Furthermore, the incorporation of authentic materials, derived from real-world cultural contexts, is crucial for providing students with genuine exposure to the target language and its associated cultures, thereby enhancing their overall intercultural understanding and communicative abilities.
 The material focuses on the shared values of diverse people and communities, the common elements that unite Utahns, and displays some character traits in its imagery and content.
 It aims to cultivate character traits in students, such as courage, leadership, intelligence, integrity, honesty, respect, morality, civility, duty, honor, and service, along with principles found in the Constitution.
 Addresses character traits and civic virtues with limited application to language and culture.
 The material lacks a sense of shared values or common elements that unite Utahns.
 Furthermore, the material has limited resources addressing civic and character education.
 The material does not meet the requirements within the ethnic studies core standards and curriculum requirements (53E-4-204.1) and civic and character education.
 (53G-10-204)

 The material provides a variety of examples of shared characteristics (images) throughout each unit.
 Students are able to make cultural comparisons in each of the units presented.
 The material has activities that encourage students to compare and contrast their culture to the one being studied (example of Venn diagram on page 132.)
-There could be more activities that would encourage the student to think deeper.

 Utah State Board of Education logo